Terms of Reference:

-ATBCM’s Best Execution policy is designed to result in the best outcome for the client.
-The Policy takes into account the following broad factors for the purpose of achieving best execution for all client orders:
+ATBCM’s Best Execution policy aims to achieve the best outcome for the client.
+The following broad factors are considered for the purpose of achieving best execution for all client orders:

 ATBCM is also required to address the following ‘prevailing market conditions’ when manually handling a client order:

 Where our clients provide specific instructions, such as withholding an order from market until conditions are more favourable, using an algorithmic program to achieve VWAP, TWAP, percentage of volume, or any other special instructions, ATBCM will consider such instructions provided they do not contravene “regulatory requirements” as defined by UMIR.
 Further, best execution of a client order for any listed security is subject to compliance with Order Protection Rule (see below).

 6. Prohibited Practices in Execution of Client Orders

 7. Training Obligations

 ATBCM will ensure that all employees involved in the execution of client orders know and understand the application of ATBCM’s written best execution policies and procedures.

 8. Best Execution and the Order Protection Rule

 Regardless of client instructions or consent, all client orders are subject to the Order Protection Rule which prohibits trading through any visible order on any Canadian protected marketplace, as shown in National Best Bid and Offer (NBBO) order book.
 Protected orders and marketplaces are as defined in National Instrument 23-101: Trading Rules.*** The OSC maintains the list of marketplaces, both protected and unprotected: https://www.osc.ca/en/industry/market-regulation/marketplaces

 9. Review of Best Execution Policies and Procedures